christianromero90/MLB_Nike/README.md

 This is a project from the course ***Text Analytics and Natural Language Processing*** which is a part of **Hult's MSc. in Business Analytics program in Boston**.

+This repository consists of 4 documents:

+- Script used for cleaning of data in R-studio
+- Script used for analysis of data in R-studio
+- Zip folder containing relevant CSV files with tweet data
+- PPT presentation

 The project covers these **NLP fundamentals** but is not limited to them:

 - Load and subset data